chostett/illuminesce/content/blog/posts/2025-04-12-TwoTwoTwo/index.md

 If you encounter these, you may want to de-escalate by helping the person disconnect their sense of self from their actions.
 Repeat that they aren't their mistakes; perhaps give an example of your own.

 Then ask again if they'd be willing to commit to changing these behaviors.
 They can even provide suggestions of their own, as long as it contributes to the outcome.
-Be kind but firm.
+This should be a dialogue, not an order.
+Now, if they agree with the outcome, they'll likely be more

 - If they say they will commit, thank them and tell them you look forward to it.
-Make sure to observe if their actions follow their words (Step 7).
+Make sure to observe if their actions follow their words.
 Remind them they can ask for help if they need it.

 - If they say they will *try* but not commit, let them know kindly that commitment is not about succeeding 100%, it's about putting in a strong effort.
 Ask again for a commitment.